playest/ev3rust/versionA/readme.md

-version with ev3dev-lang-rust expanded taken from a sub directory.
+Version with ev3dev-lang-rust expanded taken from a sub directory.

 Completion works.